benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 relationships into the ANU (across both CS and the Schools of Art & Design and School of Music) and an avenue for continuing their work in this area.

-There are a few outreach programs for schools [advertised on the CECS website](https://cecs.anu.edu.au/study/more-information/outreach-programs-schools), however the listed programs are dominated by Engineering rather than CS (9 vs 4 programs) and of the 4 CS programs I'm involved with 2 of them already.
+There are a few outreach programs [advertised on the CECS website](https://cecs.anu.edu.au/study/more-information/outreach-programs-schools), however the listed programs are dominated by Engineering rather than CS (9 vs 4 programs) and of the 4 CS programs I'm involved with 2 of them already.
 There's